mspnp/cloud-design-patterns/docs/circuit-breaker.md

 **Resource Differentiation**.
 Be careful when using a single circuit breaker for one type of resource if there might be multiple underlying independent providers.
 For example, in a data store that contains multiple shards, one shard might be fully accessible while another is experiencing a temporary issue.
 If the error responses in these scenarios are merged, an application might try to access some shards even when failure is highly likely, while access to other shards might be blocked even though it's likely to succeed.

 **Accelerated Circuit Breaking**.
-Sometimes a failure response can contain enough information for the circuit breaker implementation to <<RBC: Software doesn't know things, does removing this still work?>> trip immediately and stay tripped for a minimum amount of time.
+Sometimes a failure response can contain enough information for the circuit breaker to trip immediately and stay tripped for a minimum amount of time.
 For example, the error response from a shared resource that's overloaded could indicate that an immediate retry isn't recommended and that the application should instead try again in a few minutes.

-    > The HTTP protocol defines the “HTTP 503 Service Unavailable” response that can be returned if a requested service is not currently available on a particular web server.
-This response can include additional information, such as the anticipated duration of the delay.
+    > A service can return HTTP 429 (Too Many Requests) if it is throttling the client, or HTTP 503 (Service Unavailable) if the  service is not currently available.
+The response can include additional information, such as the anticipated duration of the delay.

 **Replaying Failed Requests**.
 In the **Open** state, rather than simply failing quickly, a circuit breaker could also record the details of each request to a journal and arrange for these requests to be replayed when the remote resource or service becomes available.